 Meet Our Faculty

-Lilah Barth; B.S. in history from Liberty University. history teacher
+Miss Lilah Barth; B.S. in history from Liberty University. history and drama teacher

 Miss Barth has blessed CHESS with her amazing teaching skills since December, 2021.
 She is a born teacher, and her enthusiasm for relaying amazing historical facts and analysis and promoting critical thinking in her students is evident the minute her class starts.